ELECTRICAL ENGINEERING SCHOOLS, DEGREES & CAREERS

 - Online Electrical Engineering Degrees: Increasing numbers of colleges are offering Bachelor of Science, Master of Science, and Master of Engineering degrees either wholly or partially online.
 This can be an ideal option for those already employed in electrical engineering who would like to expand their knowledge of the field.

-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for electrical engineers is $94,210.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for electrical engineers is $103,320.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.